In these Terms and Conditions the following Definitions will have the following meanings unless stated otherwise.

 7.2 – The Clients right to possession will terminate immediately upon the occurrence of an event which would allow Papa Bravo Ltd to terminate the Contract under Condition 13.1.

 8.1.
-Papa Bravo Ltd shall have the right, without further reference to the client, to publicise the fact that the client is, or was, a client and to utilise the client’s name in publicity materials in this respect.
+Papa Bravo Ltd shall have the right, by agreement,with the client, to publicise the fact that the client is, or was, a client and to utilise the client’s name in publicity materials in this respect.
 Papa Bravo Ltd may also describe and both visually and physically demonstrate the product and type of work conducted for the client, but shall not be permitted to show explicit detail, development or IP gained by the client during the project.

 8.2.
 Wherever the results of any commissioned work are cited by the client, the client agrees to make due reference to Papa Bravo Ltd so as to make it clear who carried out the work, except where Papa Bravo Ltd explicitly waives this right.
 This provision is notwithstanding the over-riding position over ownership of said product (outlined in Clause 7, Rights of Ownership, above).